tempestwf/laravel-versioned-api/README.md

 * [Composer](https://getcomposer.org/).

 ## Dependencies
-You have two options to get the Skeleton setup:

-1. Utilise Composer's create-project command by running the following command in the terminal:

-		composer create-project tempestwf/tempest-tools-skeleton
+You may fork the repo first and then update the git clone command below.
+Or you may optionally save the cloned repo into your own repository.

-1. Or clone the repo manually by running the following commands in the terminal:
+Clone the repo manually by running the following commands in the terminal.
+We do a manual clone so we can run the sub module commands:

 		git clone https://github.com/tempestwf/tempest-tools-skeleton
 		cd laravel-versioned-api